aMOPel/nixpkgs/pkgs/build-support/deno/fetch-deno-deps/readme.md

 - <https://github.com/denoland/deno/issues/30406>

-**NOT IMPLEMENTED**:

-As you will see, fetching all those type files is generally very complicated.
+**Not implemented**: As you will see, fetching all those type files is generally very complicated.

 To keep things simple, we add the `--no-check` flag to our `deno compile` command, which will skip fetching and evaluation of the type files entirely.